-- Putting your paychecks in a bank account is cheaper than paying fees for check cashing services. - Some employers put your earnings directly in your account - A debit card means you don't have to carry lots of cash.
+• Putting your paychecks in a bank account is

+cheaper than paying fees for check cashing services.

-- Many banks offer free access to online banking services, which you can use to keep track of your money, pay bills automatically, and transfer money between accounts. - Apps like Venmo let you transfer and receive money without any fees.
-You can get Venmo on your phone and use it if you have a bank account. - You can work with banks to get car or mortgage loans, develop a retirement investment plan, and invest in stocks.
+- Some employers put your earnings directly in your account.
+This is called "direct deposit." - If you have a debit card, you don't need to carry lots of cash. - Many banks offer free access to online banking services, which you can use to keep track of your money, pay bills automatically, and transfer money between accounts. - Smartphone apps like Venmo let you transfer and receive money without any fees.
+You can get Venmo on your phone and use it if you have a bank account. - You can work with your bank to get car or mortgage loans, develop a retirement investment plan, and invest in stocks.